Double Dawgs: School of Chemical, Materials and Biomedical Engineering

 The School of Chemical, Materials and Biomedical Engineering offers the following Double Dawgs options:

 - Biochemical Engineering - BS-MS

-To be considered for the dual degree pathway the student must submit a College of Engineering Pathway Application (PDF) and meet the following requirements:
+To be considered for the Pathway the student must submit a College of Engineering Pathway Application (PDF) and meet the following requirements:

 - Have an overall UGA GPA of 3.0.

 - Students must have a minimum of 63 credit hours completed towards their B.S. degree.

 - Submit a Statement of Purpose indicating their research interests and career goals